 Talcum Powder Lawsuit

 Talcum powder has been linked to causing ovarian cancer.
-Our law firm represents a number of injured individuals in this litigation.
+Our law firm has represented a number of injured individuals in this litigation.
+Learn more about talcum powder in lawsuits below.

-Talcum powder produces many wide-ranging side effects in short term use.
-It has also been linked to an increased risk of ovarian cancer in long term use.
+Talcum powder produces a wide range of side effects in short-term use.
+It has also been linked to an increased risk of ovarian cancer in long-term use.
 Common side effects include:

 • Throat irritation